-The structure of the terminal evokes the feeling of a sculpture organically shaped and modeled by wind.
+The terminal structure evokes the feeling of a sculpture organically shaped and modeled by the wind.
 The Terminal is a 1.5 km-long tunnel with a roofing profile that varies in height at various points to emphasize the height-changing natural landscape.

-A double layered skin inspired by the honeycomb motif wraps the structure with numerous skylights letting in natural light.
-Consequently, the Terminal 3 is well lit during the day with the honeycomb-motif openings on the roof creating variations and effects of light to make an interesting interior space.
+A double-layered skin inspired by the honeycomb motif wraps the structure with numerous skylights, letting in natural light.
+Consequently, Terminal 3 is well-lit during the day, with the honeycomb-motif openings on the roof create variations and light effects that make for an interesting interior space.

-The architects designed for a key area within the airport from which everything begins; the concourse.
-It has three levels which are dedicated to three independent functions made up of departures, arrivals and services.
+The architects designed a key area within the airport from which everything begins: the concourse.
+It has three levels dedicated to three independent functions: departures, arrivals, and services.

-The form was designed to create a cross, which is the intersection point where the three levels of the concourse are vertically connected.
-The vertical connection creates large triple volume spaces that allow natural light from the skylights on the roof to the lowest levels of the waiting rooms on the ground floor.
+The form was designed to create a cross, the intersection point where the three concourse levels are vertically connected.
+The vertical connection creates large triple-volume spaces that allow natural light from the skylights on the roof to the lowest levels of the waiting rooms on the ground floor.

-The Terminal 3 at Shenzhen Bao’an International Airport is an impressive work of architecture by Massimiliano Fuksas and his wife, Doriana Fuksas.
-The tubular design of the terminal shows that people are in motion and hence everything in the development chases the idea of motion.
+Terminal 3 at Shenzhen Bao’an International Airport is an impressive work of architecture by Massimiliano Fuksas and his wife, Doriana Fuksas.
+The tubular design of the terminal shows that people are in motion; hence, everything in the development chases the idea of motion.

 The interiors replicate the honeycomb motif on the exterior.
-The solid stainless steel finish inside the airport just serves to multiply the motif on the internal skin especially on the ceiling.
-For the architects, organic was the way they chose to go for this terminal, and it reflects all around including on the white short tree-like air conditioning vents.
+The solid stainless steel finish inside the airport serves to multiply the motif on the internal skin especially on the ceiling.
+For the architects, organic was the way they chose this terminal, and it reflects all around, including on the short white tree-like air conditioning vents.
 It’s a case of all-nature and no going back.

 Project Information